google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/snippets/index.markdown

 translation_priority: 0
 key-takeaways:
   snippets:
-    - Use snippets to run small scripts from any page.
+    - Use Snippets to run small scripts from any page.
-    - Run portions of snippets in the Console with the "Evaluate in Console" feature.
+    - Run portions of Snippets in the Console with the "Evaluate in Console" feature.
-    - Map snippets to external files with Workspaces.
+    - Map Snippets to external files with Workspaces.
-    - Remember that popular features from the Sources panel, like breakpoints, also work with snippets.
+    - Remember that popular features from the Sources panel, like breakpoints, also work with Snippets.
 ---

 <p class="intro">Snippets are small scripts that you can author and execute